 Toll Free 1-800-259-9249

-Stages of Mesothelioma
+4 Stages of Mesothelioma

 full array of mesothelioma resources included in the packet spread out in front of MRHFM folder that holds all your information in one place

-Get your free mesothelioma resources with just a couple steps.
+Receive FREE mesothelioma resources in just a couple steps.

 How Do Doctors Determine Stages of Mesothelioma Cancer?

-• The spread to nearby lymph nodes (N)
+• N (Nodes): Whether the cancer has spread to nearby lymph nodes.

-Stages of Pleural Mesothelioma
+What are the Stages of Pleural Mesothelioma?

 Pleural mesothelioma (known also as malignant pleural mesothelioma or MPM), is the most common type of mesothelioma and is the only one a formal staging system.
 Peritoneal, Pericardial, and Testicular mesothelioma are so rare that there is not a generally accepted staging system in place.
 Instead, physicians will use similar guidelines and information regarding the unique location, size, and the metastatic rate of the patient's cancer to determine the best treatment plan and prognosis.
 Pleural mesothelioma starts in the pleura, which includes the lining of the lungs and the inner lining of the chest wall.
 Generally, each stage of pleural mesothelioma is defined as follows: